A look at VAALCO Energy Inc.’s (EGY) recent performance gives investors their first glimpse of hope. - News Daemon

 Sponsored

-Energy Sector giant saw their annual sales surged by 27.20% over the last five years.
-While this was happening, its average annual earnings per share was recorded 267.00%.
-With a float of $105.56 million, this company’s outstanding shares have now reached $107.93 million.
+During the last 5-year period, the sales growth of Energy Sector giant was 27.20%.
+Meanwhile, its annual earnings per share averaged 267.00%.
+With a float of $104.95 million, this company’s outstanding shares have now reached $107.93 million.

 VAALCO Energy Inc. (EGY) Insider Activity

-Our next focus will be how large-scale investors are participating in this stock of the Oil & Gas E&P Industry.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Oil & Gas E&P Industry.
 The insider ownership of VAALCO Energy Inc. is 0.60%, while institutional ownership is 33.20%.
 The most recent insider transaction that took place on Dec 13, was worth 21,650.
 In this transaction Chief Executive Officer of this company bought 5,000 shares at a rate of $4.33, taking the stock ownership to the 133,840 shares.
 Before that another transaction happened on Nov 16, when Company’s Chief Financial Officer bought 4,250 for $5.55, making the entire transaction worth $23,588.
 This insider now owns 24,808 shares in total.

 VAALCO Energy Inc. (EGY) Earnings and Forecasts